oskars-g/add_rates.py/README.md

-Simple code, to add add Rate 1 to Rate 9 values from CSV file to PSS/E model
+Simple code, to add Rate 1 to Rate 9 values from CSV file to PSS/E model